polyluxus/tools-for-g09.bash/README.md

 To Do:

  - include customised outputline (specify which quantities are printed)
- - review of the code and extended testing (review implemented)
- - fix bug when locale is not set to English (temprorarily set to `en_US.utf8` done)
+ - fix bug when locale is not set to English (temprorarily set to `en_US.utf8`)
- - script does not properly work for mp2 (..) calculations, as it does not fetch the appropriate corrections
+ - script does not properly work for mp2 (...) calculations, as it does not fetch the appropriate corrections
  - etc.